czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

       - A conjunction of clauses, where each clause is a disjunction of literals
       - Literals can contain variables, which are assumed to be universally quantified

-    - Every sentence of first-order logic can be converted into an inferentially equivalent CNF sentnece
+    - Every sentence of first-order logic can be converted into an inferentially equivalent CNF sentence
       - The CNF sentence will be unsatisfiable when the original sentence is unsatisfiable

     - Conversion process: